Yesterday Mayor Bernard C. “Jack” Young raided the Baltimore Children & Youth Fund, removing $6 million from its coffers.

 Asked how that language comports with the mayor’s cash assistance program, his spokesman, James E. Bentley II, said, “When you talk of youth, you talk of families.
 We’re dealing with a situation that’s driven by need.”

-One was civic activist Melissa Schober, who tweeted the following:
+One who did is civic activist Melissa Schober, who tweeted the following:

 The Children & Youth Fund will be used to supply $400 debit cards to roughly 15,000 residents who qualify as “low income or vulnerable,” which will include undocumented immigrants, residents with criminal records, the elderly, homeless persons and the LGBTQ community.